The comparison between Wix vs Weebly is a discussion topic that’s frequently debated, and I just want to share my opinion with you in this post.

 I’m a bit torn between Wix and Weebly on this one.

 Wix needs more support as their website builder has a lot more features and options, and as such, a bit more complicated to use.
+But we do like the availability of phone support for their VIP plan.

 Weebly requires less support since their tools are easier to use – they keeps things simple.
 So you can’t really fault them for investing fewer resources into their support center because in my experience, when I first started using Weebly on different projects, I almost never needed to consult their support center.